pramindanata/architecture-katas/kata/mock-internet-un/readme.md

 - R7: Moderator can configure which students can open mic or muted.
 - R8: Moderator can manage and publish "mock world events" within the Mock UN event.
 - R9: Student can view published mock world event.
+- R9: Student and moderator can send messages in video chat's chat column.
+- R10: Student and moderator can see sent messages in the video chat's chat column.

 ### Non-Functional Requirement

 - NFR1: Student must not be disconnected during the debate.
 - NFR2: Moderator must be able to monitor live.
 - NFR3: Dozens of simultaneous event, each up to 500 participants.
-- NFR4: Live speech and video streaming must be low latency (under 300ms).
+- NFR4: Live video and audio streaming must be low latency (under 300ms).
 - NFR5: Students must not intrude into another events or chats.
 - NFR6: Moderators need privileged access.
 - NFR7: Multiple events run in parallel but only temporarily.
 - NFR8: Student should not need to install extra software.
+- NFR9: Video chat session can contain max 500 students and dozens of moderators.
+Total 600 users per session.

 ### Architecture Characteristic

 - (TOP) Availability: support NFR1 & NFR2
 - (TOP) Scalability: support NFR3 & NFR7
-- (TOP) Performance: support NFR4
+- (TOP) Performance: support NFR4 & NFR9
 - Cost efficiency: support NFR7
 - Security: support NFR5 & NFR6
 - Usability: support NFR8